ec-benchmark-organizers/ec-benchmark/README.md

 * WDCC: https://cera-www.dkrz.de/WDCC/ui/cerasearch/info?site=termsofuse

 ## Compare your contour method with the benchmark
-For Exercise 1, we wrote the open-source analysis code such that also now that the exercise is completed, you can analyze additional contour methods using the same methods.
+For Exercise 1, we wrote the analysis scripts such that now as the exercise is completed, you can analyze additional contour methods using the same methods.

 The [readme](https://github.com/ec-benchmark-organizers/ec-benchmark/tree/master/results/exercise-1) for Exercise 1, provides further instructions.